Skip to main content

 Prendre RDV en visioséance

-3. Unconditional love (shared freedom)
+3. Unconditional love (infinite love)

-Stage B: distinguish attachment from love
+Stage 2: Distinguish attachment and love

 Besoin d'en parler ?